 Results.
 The table below summarizes the consequences of redistricting congressional districts based on nested squares and partisan fairness.
 The states are ordered by the percent of districts changed as a result of redistricting based on this procedure.
 The entries represent the expected number of seats for each party.
 "Goal" is calculated by multiplying statewide share of past votes for each party by the number of congressional districts in the state and rounding to the nearest whole number.
-"Current" represents the distribution across parties of the partisan lean of the current map (Wikipedia, except for North Carolina which is from Cook, n.d.).
-"Compact Districts" represents the expected distribution of seats from the map of compact districts made up of nested squares.
+"Current" represents the distribution across parties of the partisan lean of the current map (as of 2020) (Wikipedia).
+"Foundation" represents the expected distribution of seats from the map of compact districts made up of nested squares.
 These maps are displayed in Appendix B. "Partisan Fairness" represents the expected distribution of seats after applying the concept of partisan symmetry and adjusting some district boundaries to achieve partisan fairness.
 These maps are displayed in Appendix C.

-&lt;sup>6 The initiative was withdrawn when the state legislature passed and voters approved an alternative plan.
+10 The initiative was withdrawn when the state legislature passed and voters approved an alternative plan.